-A lifting beam is one of the most useful solution if you know exactly which is the kind of load you want to handle.
-Airpes’ lifting beams can adapt themselves to every customer’s needs in terms of capacity, available accessories hoists, design, and safety standards.
+A lifting beam is one of the most valuable solutions if you know exactly which load you want to handle.
+Crosby Airpes’ lifting beams can adapt to every customer’s needs in capacity, available accessories hoists, design, and safety standards.

-Airpes offers many types of lifting beam designs, some of them are fixed beams, H beams, the moveable center of gravity beams, hydraulic-powered beams, spreader beams with a levelling system or motorized rotating beams.
+Crosby Airpes offers many types of lifting beam designs.
+Some are fixed beams, H beams, moveable center of gravity beams, hydraulic-powered beams, spreader beams with a leveling system, or motorized rotating beams.

-Check out our vertical coil tongs, designed by our engineers to meet every customers’ requests on mechanical features, electronic components, and the highest safety standards.
+Check out our vertical lifting tongs, designed by our engineers to meet every customer’s requests on mechanical features, electronic components, and the highest safety standards.
 Lifting tongs is one of the most demanded lifting applications in our portfolio.

-Our sheet lifter provides fast and smooth leg adjustment and allows for additional force to apply to the sides of the loads.
-It adapts to any crane or existing hook to handle any kind of material.
+Our sheet lifter provides fast and smooth leg adjustment and allows additional force to apply to the sides of the loads.
+It adapts to any crane or existing hook to handle any material.

-Airpes helps you loading sheets of any size.
-Our plate lifter is a heavy-duty handling system ready to lift your load and handle it safely and efficiently.
-It grabs a bundle of plates of any length in an easy way.
+Crosby Airpes helps you load sheets of any size.
+Our plate lifter is a heavy-duty handling system ready to lift and handle your load safely and efficiently.
+It grabs a bundle of plates of any length easily.

-We have very economic electronic limiters, as ALE-100, primarily designed to control the overload.
+We have very economical electronic limiters, such as ALE-100, primarily designed to control the overload.
 Other are ALM-100N with overload control and other desired points.
-Our range of electronic limiters are complete with ALT-100, ALE-90, 100-ACN and ACN-90.
+Our range of electronic limiters is complete with ALT-100, ALE-90, 100-ACN, and ACN-90.

-AUTEC designs radio industrial remote controls and systems for any overhead industrial cranes, lifting equipment, logistics, construction… Airpes is a specialist in installing and adapting industrial radio control systems from the renowned manufacturer AUTEC to any crane or lifting system.
+Crosby Airpes specializes in installing and adapting industrial radio control systems from the renowned manufacturer AUTEC to any crane or lifting system.
+AUTEC designs radio industrial remote controls and systems for overhead industrial cranes, lifting equipment, logistics, construction…

-Improve your productivity, speed of movement and control of your machinery installing a wireless control system to it.
-We can install an AUTEC remote control system to a new lifting equipment or adapt it to an existing overhead crane.
+Improve your productivity, speed of movement, and machinery control by installing a wireless control system.
+We can install an AUTEC remote control system to a piece of new lifting equipment or adapt it to an existing overhead crane.

 Below the hook device legislation

-Like any other lifting equipment, these devices must comply with applicable OSHA and ASME standards.
+These devices must comply with applicable OSHA and ASME standards like any other lifting equipment.

-- Section 5 of the Occupational Safety and Health Act establishes the General Duty clause, which states that in the absence of specific OSHA standards with respect to a hazard, each employer ”shall provide each of its employees with employment and a workplace free of recognized risks that are causing or causing death or serious physical harm to its employees.”
-This means that employers are responsible for protecting their employees from recognized serious hazards.
+- Section 5 of the Occupational Safety and Health Act establishes the General Duty clause, which states that in the absence of specific OSHA standards concerning a hazard, each employer ”shall provide each of its employees with employment and a workplace free of recognized risks that are causing or causing death or serious physical harm to its employees.”
+It means employers are responsible for protecting employees from recognized serious hazards.

 - ASME B30.20: Below-the-hook lifting devices.
-This standard addresses mechanical and structural lifting devices, magnetic, vacuum, as well as hooks for waste and material handling.
-It provides guidelines to be followed regarding the marking, construction, installation, inspection, testing, maintenance and operation of under-the-hook lifting devices.
+This standard addresses mechanical and structural lifting devices, magnetic, vacuum, and hooks for waste and material handling.
+It provides guidelines for the marking, construction, installation, inspection, testing, maintenance, and operation of under-the-hook lifting devices.

 - Unique serial number